-Even building owners who are not themselves superstitious realize that the desirability of units on a floor 13 might be compromised because of superstitious tenants, or commercial tenants who worry about losing superstitious customers.
+Even building owners who are not themselves superstitious realize that the desirability of units on the 13th floor might be compromised because of superstitious tenants, or commercial tenants who worry about losing superstitious customers.

 Based on an internal review of records, the Otis Elevators company estimates that 85% of the buildings with their elevators do not have a named 13th floor.

-So why does this happen?
-Why are even skeptics so easily convinced that the majority would just rather avoid this floor?
-What has happened in history to create such a stigma about a 13th Floor?
-For whatever reasons there may be, there seems to be a multitude of stories about what happens on the 13th floor of numerous buildings, some documented, some not.
-It seems that it has become largely accepted to just leave it alone, brush it under the rug, and don’t talk about it.
+Why are skeptics so easily convinced that the majority would just rather avoid the 13th floor?
+What has happened in history to create such a stigma about a 13th floor?
+For whatever reasons there may be, there seems to be a multitude of stories about what happens on the 13th floor, some documented, some not.
+It seems that it has become largely accepted to just leave this mystery alone, brush it under the rug, and don’t talk about it.

 It should be noted that to place a floor between those accessible from an elevator, it is necessary to either take longer to travel between the neighboring floors, or accelerate, both of which would be noticed by the riders.
 It would also be noticeable from the exterior, requiring either an extra row of windows or a conspicuous gap between rows.

-Thus, it would make much more sense to build a secret floor, such as the 13th floor as a basement, making it much easier to hide thirteenth floor locations, in what appear to be single story buildings, underground.
+Thus, it would make much more sense to build a secret floor, such as the 13th floor as a basement, making it much easier to hide 13th floor's location in what appear to be single story buildings, underground.

 This year, as in the past, and future, we will open one of these locations for you to tour.
 Step inside, take a ride, and travel through the 13th floor, visit the current occupants who call it their “home”, witness the oddities and strange occurances that have created the legend of the 13th floor, and discover why it continues to be one of the world’s greatest mysteries.